-The phenomena report explains recurrent phenomena that have been observed during the parallel run phase of the Nordic CCM project.
-It shall support the market reports with detailed explanations of those recurring phenomena, and it is continuously updated with new phenomena.
+The phenomena report explains recurrent phenomena, or results occurring and pertaining over longer time periods, that have been observed during the parallel run phase of the Nordic CCM project.
+It shall support the market reports with detailed explanations of those recurring phenomena, and will be updated with new sections during the EPR when the TSOs have investigated the new findings in detail.

-EPR Issue log
+EPR process log